zyl910/VectorTraits/README.md

 - Easy to use.
 This library supports not only `Vector<T>`, but also `Vector128<T>`/`Vector256<T>` and other vector types.
 The class name of the tool class is easy to remember (Vectors/Vector64s/Vector128s/Vector256s) and provides many common vector constants through a generic class of the same name.
 - Provides the vector tuples. e.g. VectorXTuple, VectorX2, VectorX3, VectorX4, Vector128X2, Vector256X2 ...

-The Disassembly window in Visual Studio allows you to view the assembly code at runtime.
+Tip: The Disassembly window in Visual Studio allows you to view the assembly code at runtime.
 For example, when running on a machine that supports the Avx instruction set, `Vectors.ShiftLeft` will be compiled inline and optimized to use the `vpsllw` instruction.
 ![Vectors.ShiftLeft_use_inline.png](docs/Vectors.ShiftLeft_use_inline.png)